Telephone Triage

 For example, both telephone triage nurses and emergency medicine physicians are often confronted with patients they have little information about.
 They must both perform rapid pattern recognition and make safe decisions about next steps based on guidelines, experience, and limited data.
 Both roles require anticipating the need for further resources or evaluation.

-It is fair to say that, while still an emerging subspecialty, telephone triage is part of the continuity of care.
+It is fair to identify telephone triage as part of the continuum of care.
 Phone calls often precede emergency department visits.
-Thus, telephone triage could be considered a form of prehospital and posthospital care—albeit, not typically as urgent as that of emergency medical services.
+Thus, telephone triage could be considered a form of prehospital care—albeit, not typically as urgent as that of emergency medical services.

 For example, telenurses occasionally encounter crisis-level calls, such as poison ingestions, domestic abuse, rape crisis, cardiopulmonary resuscitation (CPR) coaching, or threatened suicide.
 However, in many communities, nonmedical personnel with specialized training staff crisis hotlines such as poison prevention, rape crisis, and suicide prevention, customarily manage such calls.